dbrattli/Precode/README.md

-# Fable Reaction WebSocket Example
+# Fable Reaction Pre-Code Example

 This example shows how to stream messages between the server and the client.